-SAM is now recruiting new docents to start training in fall 2017.
+SAM is now recruiting new docents to start training for the reopening of the Seattle Asian Art Museum.
 You don’t need to be an art historian or a former teacher to apply!
 In fact, SAM docents have a variety of interests and experiences.
 Having a diverse group of docents is how we’re able to offer tours that are engaging to all visitors.
 Read below and find out more about some of the docents who volunteer their time at the museum.

 SAM: Tell us about yourself.
 Why did you become a docent?